Destiny 2: Shadowkeep: Season of Dawn

 Determined to seize control of the Sundial, Niruul, Ozletc, and Tazaroc attempt a melding ritual, combining their physical and mental forms to become Inotam, Oblivion's Triune.
 The Guardians engage Inotam in the Corridors of Time and defeat them for the final time.
 They then recover the Sundial's core, rendering it useless in the process, and later install it in the Tower Obelisk.
 Saint also begins requesting Guardians to make donations of polarized fractaline to the Tower Obelisk for the Empyrean Foundation, a restoration project of the original Lighthouse on Mercury.
-Upon acquiring sufficient donations, the Guardian then travels to Mercury and uses Osiris' Lantern as a base to light a beacon, beginning the construction of the new Lighthouse.
+Upon acquiring sufficient donations, the Guardian then travels to Mercury and uses Osiris' Lantern as a base to light a beacon, beginning the construction of the new Lighthouse and heralding the return of the Trials of Osiris Crucible tournament.
 Meanwhile, on Mars, Osiris enters the Mindlab of the Warmind Rasputin, weapon ready in hand.
 As he approaches Rasputin's control panel, Osiris claims the Warmind to be a "thug, murderer and betrayer", questioning his true allegiance.